Shareholders agreement: important points to consider

 - maintenance of relationships with suppliers or customers

-The purpose of the shareholder agreement is to restrict the freedom of action of the directors and other shareholders in order to protect the rights of one of more minority shareholders.So identifying the interests of all parties is crucial.
-All Net Lawman shareholders agreements cover a full list of possibilities.
+The purpose of the shareholder agreement is to restrict the freedom of action of the directors and other shareholders in order to protect the rights of one of more minority ones.So identifying the interests of all parties is crucial.
+All Net Lawman agreements cover a full list of possibilities.

 In your business there may also be precise actions about which a minority would like to be consulted.
 You should identify what these are as well.